• Home

 9:15 a.m.
 Doors open

-Infants and Toddler classes will remain in the same designated rooms for the entire co-op time.
+Infants will remain in nursery (or worn/held by parents) the entire co-op time.
 Depending on the number of participants and room setups, we will determine if we will rotate teachers/parents to each classroom or rotate students to different classrooms (for Early Childhood and older).

 Field Trips